Occasional travel - Business travel may be required up to 15% to attend conferences and training.

 - All Federal employees are required to have Federal salary payments made by direct deposit to a financial institution of their choosing.

-To qualify at the GS-15, you must have at least five (5) years post Juris Doctorate (J.D.) professional legal experience in interpreting, applying, and advocating under chapter 11 of the United States Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, and related laws, rules, and regulations that arise in bankruptcy cases.
+To qualify at the GS-15, you must have at least five (5) years post Juris Doctorate professional legal experience in employment law and litigation.
+Litigation experience and strong writing skills are required.
+The successful applicants should have substantial experience handling federal sector employment litigation matters before the Equal Employment Opportunity Commission and/or Merit Systems Protection Board.
 At least two years of the required professional legal experience must be at or equivalent to the GS-14 grade level or pay band in the Federal service or equivalent experience in the private or public sector.

 You MUST meet all qualification requirements by the closing date of this announcement.